 1. Data centers

-The world’s most influential companies including Apple, NIKE, HP Inc., IKEA, Johnson & Johnson, and Starbucks, representing over US $1 trillion in annual revenue, are committed to 100% renewable power.
+The world’s most influential companies including Apple, NIKE, IKEA, Johnson & Johnson, and Starbucks, representing over US $1 trillion in annual revenue, are committed to 100% renewable power.
 Much of the energy used in data centers is not from the actual technology.
 Instead, it’s from cooling the servers.
 As well as delivering on emission reduction goals, renewable power can help manage fluctuating energy costs, improve reputation and provide energy security.
 It also shows business leadership on climate change.
 This could have massive impact if paired alongside robust government policy that boosts confidence and enables long-term investments.

 2. Mobile apps